 Technology in terms you understand.
 Sign up for the Confident Computing newsletter for weekly solutions to make your life easier.
 Click here and get The Ask Leo!
 Guide to Staying Safe on the Internet — FREE Edition as my thank you for subscribing!

-There are two or three approaches to dealing with the message.
+There are two or three approaches to dealing with it.

 Become a Patron of Ask Leo! and go ad-free!